isisvanderplas/nycda-backend-exam/README.md

 10 - What are the 3 reasons that makes Gulp a good choice as an asset build library?

   well, I have no frame of reference, but it can organize you files, minify them, uglify, obfuscate, de-obfuscate, watch, so you don't have to restart all the time, so you have a lot of options, I understood it's good for front-end organisation.

+  NYCDA Backend Exam - Part 3

+1 - What is the difference between git pull and git merge? when you pull you copy the master to your branch, when you merge you join the branches together

+2 - Why do we use a pull request on github instead of merging our branch directly to master and then pushing it to  github?

+3 - Why do we use database migrations?

+4 - What is the difference between up and down functions of sequelize migration files?

+5 - Name 3 reasons why Sass/SCSS is better than CSS?
+  you can use variables.
+  you can make your own reusable color scheme

+6 - What is the right way to include bootstrap to your project? at the top, in the head

+7 - Why ____variables.scss file is important?

+8 - Lets say you want to change the alert component of bootstrap, what are steps/strategy would you use to make that change?